 MIT HACKING RACISM IN HEALTHCARE - 2020 WINNER

-Empowering BIPOC through community based health education.
+Empowering people of color through community based health education

 THE DESIGN PROCESS